Skip to content

 Our tips for moving home

-You’ve found your ideal home and you’re already daydreaming about how to decorate, family film nights and dinner parties with friends.
-But before you post the house warming invites, there’s just the small matter of the move itself.
+You’ve found your ideal home and you’re already daydreaming about decorating, family movie nights and dinner parties with friends.
+But before you send house warming invites, there’s just the small matter of moving home first.

-There's so much to think about when moving home: the planning, the packing, the changing of address, the pets – oh and the cleaning.
-The cleaning!
+There's so much to think about when moving houses: the planning, the packing, the changing of address, the pets – not to mention the endless cleaning!

-If you haven’t started your list yet – we’ve got enough to get you started and more.
-Here are some starter tips to make moving easy:
+If you haven’t started your house move checklist yet – don’t worry.
+We’ve got enough to get you started on your adventure.

 Packing tips for moving house